East Los Angeles

 In 2012, Erin returned to FirstSteps, eager to jump back into ABA with a host of knowledge and experience to apply to our families.
 In 2014, she became a Board Certified Behavior Analyst.

 Erin is currently involved in several projects at FirstSteps to include conducting research on first trial data collection, assisting in the development of the East Los Angeles Center Based Services program, as well as serving clients in the East Los Angeles region.
 She strives to provide the best quality of care for all her clients and is always seeking out ways to learn and grow as a behavior analyst.

 In January 2014, Joh Zaporteza joined FirstSteps for Kids as an Instructor and fell in love with the company’s approach to teaching children with Autism.
-Shortly after being promoted to Lead Instructor, she gained more experience in training instructors and parents during therapy sessions.
+During her time as a Lead Instructor and Program Manager, she gained more experience in training instructors and parents during therapy sessions.
 Inspired by her amazing colleagues, families, and children, she pursued a career in Applied Behavior Analysis (ABA).
-Now as a Program Manager she enjoys collaborating with Program Directors to design and implement effective treatment.
+Now as a Program Director she enjoys programming treatment plans with a focus on social skills and parent training.